Mik477/Portfolio/README.md

-# Immersive Data Scientist Portfolio
+# Data Scientist Portfolio

-An immersive, single-page-style portfolio website built with SvelteKit, GSAP, and Three.js.
-It features a section-scrolling experience with a focus on high-quality animations, WebGL-powered visual effects, and a robust, extensible architecture.
+Single-page style portfolio built with SvelteKit, GSAP, and Three.js.
+It offers a section-scrolling experience with WebGL effects and a modular architecture.

 **Live Deployment URL:** `TODO`